MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 ========================
 Creating grillage models
 ========================
-Here is how grillage models are created with *ops-grillage* module.
+Here is how grillage models are created with *ospgrillage* module.
 Steps are explained in more detail throughout the rest of the documentation.

-To begin, import :class:`~OpsGrillage` as ``opsg`` or other abbreviation.
-You can import the whole module's functions using asterisk.
+To begin, import ``ospgrillage`` as ``opsg`` or ``og``.
-We will also import the *openseespy* visualization tool for visualization purposes.

 .. code-block:: python

     import ospgrillage as ospg

+The *ospgrillage* module consist of user **interface functions** which can be called after the module.
-In general, there are three main steps to create a grillage model when using the *ops-grillage* module:
+In general, there are three main steps to create a grillage model when using the *ospgrillage* module:

 #.
-Defining elements of grillage model using the :class:`~GrillageMember` class; requiring a :class:`~Section` and :class:`~Material` class object.
+Creating elements of a grillage model i.e. members.
 #.
-Creating the grillage object using the :class:`~OpsGrillage` class.
+Creating the grillage model object (the nodes and mesh).
 #.
-Assigning the elements of grillage model using ```set_member()``` methods.
+Assigning the defined grillage members to the elements of grillage model.

-This example explains the procedures by creating an example grillage as shown in Figure 1:
+We will detail these main steps by creating a grillage model of a bridge deck as shown in Figure 1.

 .. _Figure 1:

 ..  figure:: ../../_images/42degnegative10m.png
     :align: center
-    :scale: 75 %
+    :scale: 50 %

-    Figure 1: Instance of the model created in Opensees.
+    Figure 1: Grillage model in Openseespy

 .. _defining Grillage member:

 Defining elements of grillage model
 ------------------------------------------------------------------
-A grillage element is created using the :class:`GrillageMember` class.
+A grillage element is created using the ```create_member()``` interface function.
+This function creates a :class:`GrillageMember` class.
 A :class:`GrillageMember` object requires two objects as inputs, namely:

 #. *material* = A :class:`Material` class object, and
 #. *section* = A :class:`Section` class object.